 Like Trailforks, MTB Project works as an app or via their website.
 It is more “route” focused than Trailforks, and describes specific rides you may want to do (rather than just trails).

+The routes have detailed descriptions to help you along, and are rated by difficulty level.
 It also allows you to download a GPX file if you have a Garmin or similar GPS device you like to use.
+Or, follow the route within the app.

 Best For: Mountain Bike Trails